christianwach/bp-group-sites/readme.txt

 This plugin requires a minimum of *WordPress 4.2.1* and *BuddyPress 2.0*.

+### BuddyPress 12.x

+This plugin has not yet been tested with the new BP Rewrites API in *BuddyPress 12.x*.
+It is therefore recommended to remain on *BuddyPress 11.4* or install the [BP Classic](https://wordpress.org/plugins/bp-classic/) plugin until compatibility has been written and tested.

 ### Plugin Development

 This plugin is in active development.
 For feature requests and bug reports (or if you're a plugin author and want to contribute) please visit the plugin's [GitHub repository](https://github.com/christianwach/bp-group-sites).